mohammadrezaeicode/mr-excel-repo/README.md

 ![Test](https://github.com/mohammadrezaeicode/github-action/actions/workflows/test.yml/badge.svg) [![Release & Publish](https://github.com/mohammadrezaeicode/mr-excel-repo/actions/workflows/release.yml/badge.svg)](https://github.com/mohammadrezaeicode/mr-excel-repo/actions/workflows/release.yml)

-MR-Excel is a JavaScript library designed for reading and writing Excel files.
-This library allows you to extract data from Excel files, and when it comes to writing, it offers a range of features such as commenting, styling, Formulas, merging cells,Grouping rows, conditional formatting (Excel), multi-style values, and functions that can be used for cell merging, adding styles and commenting functionalities.
+`MR-Excel` is a powerful JavaScript library designed for reading and writing Excel files.
+It enables users to extract data seamlessly from Excel documents while providing an array of advanced writing features.
+These include commenting, styling, applying formulas, merging cells, inserting images into cells, adding background images, grouping rows, and implementing conditional formatting.
+Additionally, the library supports multi-style values and offers functions for cell merging and styling, as well as commenting features.

+For front-end-specific tasks, the library includes functions such as `excelToNode` and `convertTableToExcel`, which facilitate reading and inserting nodes into the DOM.This library also supports the generation of CSV and text file formats, enhancing its versatility for various data handling needs.

+important functions of library that are defined with specific use cases as follows:

+<a id="generate-excel"></a>

+- **`generateExcel`**: This is the primary function and serves as the main entry point for most other functions.
+Its responsibility is to generate an Excel file based on the received input data.
+We will provide examples of the various options that can be utilized.

+<a id="convert-table-to-excel"></a>

+- **`convertTableToExcel`**: This function is designed exclusively for **client-side** use.
+It requires passing a DOM element (a table element) as a parameter.
+The output of this function is an Excel file generated from the provided table.

+<a id="side-by-side-line-by-line"></a>

+- **`sideBySideLineByLine`**: This function offers the capability to generate a single-sheet Excel file containing multiple tables side by side and line by line.

+<a id="theme-base-generate"></a>

+- **`themeBaseGenerate`**: After version `6.0.0`, the themeBaseGenerate function requires a theme color instead of index-based themes.
+Previous themes and the corresponding code for necessary changes can be found at [this link](https://mohammadrezaeicode.github.io/mr-excel-theme-page/)

+<a id="extract-excel-data"></a>

+- **`extractExcelData`**:  This function accepts the URL of an Excel file, retrieves its data, and returns an object containing the sheets.
+Additionally, it includes a `fetchFunc` parameter that allows users to override the default request call (fetch) for backend use.

+<a id="generate-csv-txt"></a>

+- **`generateCSV && generateText`**: The `generateCSV` function produces a .csv file based on the excelTable input, while the `generateText` function generates a .txt file.
+This function includes a boolean property; if set to true, the generated files will be compressed into a zip file.
+It is important to note that .csv and .txt files do not support styles, formulas, and other similar features.

+<a id="excel-to-node"></a>

+- **`🆕 excelToNode`**: This function reads an uploaded Excel file and generates a representation of the tables from its sheets.
+It can either return the table directly or insert it into a specified container node provided as input.

+<a id="excel-to-json"></a>

+- **`🆕 excelToJson`**: This function reads an Excel file and returns a JSON object that represents the data contained in the file.

 The example has been moved to a separate repository for easier updates.
 You can find it in the ["**_`mr-excel-example-gallery`_**"](https://github.com/mohammadrezaeicode/mr-excel-example-gallery)([**_link_**](https://github.com/mohammadrezaeicode/mr-excel-example-gallery))

 ## Table of Contents